Felsir/MonogameTetrisTutorial/Docs/1-1-GameEngineBasics.md

 It is by no means a "you should do it like this" and you are free to skip it.
 It serves as an indication on how I structure my code.
 Ofcourse, if you are using other Monogame libraries such as [Monogame.Extended](https://github.com/craftworkgames/MonoGame.Extended) or [Nez](https://github.com/prime31/Nez), you may want to do things differently- if you are already that advanced, skipping this section will be fine!

 ## Create the project
 First let's start with a blank Monogame project.
 For this tutorial I use the Desktop DX version, but most stuff will translate to any project type.
+I assume you already know how to do this- otherwise, please have a look [here](https://docs.monogame.net/articles/getting_started/index.html).

+# My way of work
+Some of the following sections are personal preference.
+It might be worth reading just for glimpse into my mind, or just for fun.
+If you are an experienced Monogamer, you might have different tricks so feel free to skip!

 ## The GameRoot
 The first thing I usually do is change the `Game1` class to `GameRoot`.
 This is optional, I just don't like the template feel of a class named "Game1".
 In Visual Studio, you can rightclick the filename `Game1.cs` pick *Rename* and change the name.
 This way the references should also change.
 Easy!